Frequently Asked Questions.

 Our program empowers students to create music with any sounds they can record, including their voices/instruments, MIDI keyboards and drum machines, and even MIDI/music notation.

 We provide LMS friendly activities and instructions, with links to templates and resources, using Google Slides, Chrome Music Lab, and Soundtrap.EDU.

-What software or tools will my students need to complete the lessons?
+What software or tools will my students need?

 Students will need Soundtrap.EDU, a web-based program which works on any device, including Chromebooks.
 Students should have corded headphones/earbuds, and can also use MIDI/USB keyboards, and microphones.

 How can I share the units/game instructions with my students?

 Typically, teachers copy/paste the lessons into their LMS for distributing to students.
 Ask how we can help you with getting set up.

 Most Units last between 2-6 class sessions, depending on live/remote, and the age and experience level of learners.

 Check out our new Standalone sessions for quick 1-2 session activities!
 Our Units are scaffolded to be used in sequence.